nemequ/portable-snippets/builtin/README.md

 *does* support (i.e., using an MSVC intrinsic to implement a GCC built-in), or a fully-portable pure C implementation.

+For GCC-style builtins, the header will also define exact-width 32- and 64-bit variants in the form of `psnip_builtin_foo32` and `psnip_builtin_foo64`.
+These are typically just aliases for the appropriate function, but if we can't find an appropriate type a fully portable implementation will be used.

 ## Implementation Status

 This is very much a work in progress.
 Eventually I plan to include